Porting Applications using Recipes

 ]

-You can quickly copy/paste this template on each recipe.toml, that way you spent less time writting and has less chances for typos.
+You can quickly copy and paste this template on each recipe.toml, that way you spent less time writting and has less chances for typos.

-If the program use a Git repository, you can easily rename the tar to git.
+• If your program use a Git repository, you can quickly remove the tar data type.

-After the #TODO you will write your current port status.
+After the #TODO you will write your current porting status.

 Environment Variables